 - The Class of 1969 Endowed Professorship & Class of 1969 Questbridge Scholarship

 - Class of 1970 Fund for Curricular Excellence (in support of Winter Study, Tutorials, and Summer Opportunities) & Class of 1970 Fund for Curricular Innovations

-- Each class will determine its own selection process and have opportunities to discuss options with the Williams faculty and staff.
-Mark Robertson ’02, Director, 50th Reunion Program can answer any questions at (413) 597-4284.
+Each class will determine its own selection process and have opportunities to discuss options with the Williams faculty and staff.
+Mark Robertson ’02, Director of Milestone Reunion Programs, can answer any questions at (413) 597-4284.